Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 > 2. Strive to always go beyond the legal requirements - accessibility is for the users.
 > 3. Describe how you ensure that you continuously learn about accessibility and embed it into processes.
 > 4. Do you partner with accessibility specialist companies?
+> 5. How do you comply with the EAA?
+Are you following EN 301 549 and WCAG?

 ## Notifying the market surveillance
 The accessibility requirements of the law are considered met, with the exception of known deficiencies listed in this accessibility statement.